 - Establish a positive female role model for them

 - Sign-posting to local clubs to provide opportunities for community engagement in physical activity

-Netball Scotland has secured additional funding through Spirit of 2012 which has enabled them to deliver the programme in a further 9 local authorities across Scotland.
-400 teenage girls will be going through the programme, delivered by UWS Siren and Scottish Thistle Emily Nicholl.
+Early this year, Netball Scotland secured additional funding through programme partners Spirit of 2012 which enabled us to deliver the Sirens for Success content in a further 9 Local Authorities across Scotland.
+400 teenage girls will be going through the programme, delivered by Strathclyde Sirens and Scottish Thistles player Emily Nicholl.

 Off the back of the programme’s success to date, Spirit of 2012 have invested additional resource into Sirens For Success, meaning that Netball Scotland have been able to educate more of our Strathclyde Sirens athletes, and we are now able to offer this programme to even more girls across Scotland.

 Netball Scotland are now offering a co-funded product to Secondary Schools across Scotland who are interested in captivating and re-energising targetted pupils who are on the verge of becoming disengaged with PE and wellbeing.
 Each school would nominate up to 20 S1 to S3 pupils for the 6 week programme which includes all required equipment, an end of programme festival and Netball Leaders resource.
 The key focus of which is to get more girls more active.